Cleaning marks from car hoodlinings

 LETS GET INTO IT

 You will need our Fabra Cadabra interior cleaning spray, as it is a great and safe cleaner for fabric and vinyl surfaces.
-Also required is our Interior Pack, which comes with a purpose made applicator and microfibre buffing cloth.
-We make this pack with special types of microfibre weave to aid the cleaning processes.
-If you do not have this pack, just be sure to use a good, dry and clean microfibre cloth for applying and another separate one for wiping it dry.
+Also required is our Square Bear microfibre applicator, and our Plush Daddy microfibre cloth, otherwise use a dry and clean microfibre cloth for applying and another separate one for wiping it dry.

 Park the car in a shaded, well ventilated area, where you can open up all the doors to provide easy access.
 Have a good look up and ascertain what type of hood lining you have, whether it be a vinyl or fabric material.
 Both have slightly different ways needed to clean them efficiently.